 Arkansas- Not required, paper notarial acts.
 Electronic recordbook (record, journal) required, Electronic Notaries performing an online notarial act.

-California- Recordbook required, paper and electronic notarial acts.
-Only one active, sequential recordbook may be used and should be kept in a secure location under the direct control of the Notary.
+California- Required, paper and electronic notarial acts.
 Thumbprint of the signer is required for any instrument affecting real property, and powers of attorney.

 Connecticut- Not required.

-Delaware- Paper notarial acts – not required.
+Delaware- Paper notarial acts – Required, Effective 8-1-2023.
 Electronic notarial acts – electronic recordbook required.
+Use of only one journal at a time is allowed.

-District of Columbia- Recordbook (journal) required, paper and electronic notarial acts performed by a Notary Public or Electronic Notary.
-May be a tangible (paper) medium, or electronic.
-A Notary may maintain separate journals for tangible records and for electronic records.
+District of Columbia- Required, paper and electronic notarial acts performed by a Notary Public or Electronic Notary.

 Georgia- Not required.

-Illinois- Not required.
-Once administrative rules are adopted (pending as of this Course’s Edition), recordkeeping will be required for all notarial acts performed by Notaries Public and Electronic Notaries.
+Illinois- Required, Effective 6-5-2023, for all notarial acts performed by Notaries Public and Electronic Notaries.

-Indiana- Electronic recordbook (journal) required, Remote Online Notaries Public.
-A Remote Online Notary may maintain more than one electronic recordbook at a time.
-Electronic recordbook requirements also applicable to Notaries voluntarily using an electronic journal.
+Indiana- Required, Remote Online Notaries Public.
+Electronic recordbook requirements also apply to other Notaries voluntarily using an electronic journal.

 Iowa- Paper notarial acts - not required.
 The technology chosen by a Remote Online Notary for performance of remote online notarizations must provide an electronic recordbook (journal) that complies with Iowa's administrative rule requirements regarding documenting electronic notarial acts.

-Kentucky- Not required, paper notarial acts.
-Required, electronic notarial acts performed by an Online Notary Public.
-One or more electronic recordbooks (journals) allowed.
+Kentucky- Required, electronic notarial acts performed by an Online Notary Public.

-Louisiana- Recordbook (journal) required, notarial acts performed on specified instruments involving immovable property and required to be filed/recorded into public records (see R.S. §35:199).
-An Online Notary Public must maintain electronic records ("copies") of all online notarizations performed.
+Louisiana- Required, notarial acts performed on specified instruments involving immovable property and required to be filed/recorded into public records (see R.S. §35:199).
+An Online Notary Public must maintain specified records of all online notarizations performed.

-Massachusetts- Recordbook (journal) required.
-Only one active recordbook at a time.
-Chronological, permanently bound book with numbered pages or sequentially numbered entries.
+Massachusetts- Required.
 Exempted are attorney-Notaries Public admitted to practice law in any jurisdiction; and Notaries who are employed by an attorney and who perform notarizations “by virtue” of such employment; and government-employee Notaries (for the notarial acts performed in the government-employee Notary’s course of employment).

-Michigan- Recordbook (journal) required for recording of every remote online notarization performed by a Remote Online Notary Public.
-Recordbook may be tangible (paper) or electronic; only one active recordbook at a time.
+Michigan- Required, Remote Online Notaries Public.
 Recordbook entry for a remote online notarization may reference but not itself contain that notarization’s audio-visual recording.

-Missouri- Recordbook (journal) required for recording of all paper and electronic notarial acts, including electronic acts performed for remotely located individuals.
-Only one active, permanently bound recordbook may be maintained at one time, in which all notarial acts performed (for physically present or remotely located individuals, if applicable) must be recorded.
+Missouri- Required for recording of all paper and electronic notarial acts, including electronic acts performed for remotely located individuals.
 Electronic and Remote Online Notaries shall, in addition to one active permanently bound journal, keep an electronic recordbook of electronic notarial acts performed.

 Nebraska- Electronic recordbook required (journal, “secure electronic record”), Electronic Notaries and Online Notaries Public.

-New Jersey- Recordbook (journal) required, all paper and electronic notarial acts.
-Tangible or electronic format; only one recordbook at a time whether notarial acts are performed regarding tangible or electronic records.
-Certain specified Notaries are exempted from such recordkeeping.
+New Jersey- Required, all paper and electronic notarial acts.
+Certain specified Notaries are exempted from recordbook use.

-Oklahoma- Notaries Public must: 1) maintain records (“a log”) of all absentee ballot affidavits notarized, for at least two years after the date of the election; and 2) maintain records (“a register”) of all protests noted for banks.
-Records of protests for a bank shall be left in possession of the bank.
-Otherwise, journaling of notarizations performed for physically present principals is not required.
+Oklahoma- Notaries Public must maintain records (“a log”) of all absentee ballot affidavits notarized, for at least two years after the date of the election; and maintain records (“a register”) of all protests noted for banks.
 Electronic journaling of remote notarizations performed is required, Remote Online Notaries.

-Oregon- Recordbook (journal) required, paper and electronic notarial acts.
-Only acknowledgments and signature witnessings are required to be recorded, but the Secretary of State and ASN strongly recommend all notarial acts be recorded in the journal.
-Tangible or electronic format, whether notarial acts are performed with regard to paper or electronic documents.
-More than one active recordbook at a time is allowed.
+Oregon- Required, paper and electronic notarial acts.
+Only acknowledgments and signature witnessings must be recorded, but the Secretary of State strongly recommends all notarial acts be recorded in the journal.

 Rhode Island- Not required; Secretary of State strongly recommends voluntary use..

-South Carolina- Not required for paper notarial acts.
-Electronic recordbook (journal) required, electronic notarial acts.
+South Carolina- Electronic recordbook (journal) required, electronic notarial acts.
+Secretary of State strongly recommends recordkeeping of all notarial acts.

-Utah- Not required for paper notarial acts.
-A Remote Online Notary shall keep a secure electronic recordbook (journal) of each remote notarization performed; required information is specified in Utah law and administrative rules.
+Utah- Required of a Remote Online Notary, who shall keep a secure electronic recordbook (journal) of each remote notarization performed.

 Vermont- Not required.